particle1331/computational-linear-algebra/README.md

 <br>

-The selection and progression of topics follow the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/).
-However, all writing and errors in this repository are mine.
+These notes are written while following the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/).
+However, all prose and code, and errors, in this repo are mine.

 <br>